 The Art of Approaching Venture Capitalists

-This article was originally posted on Accelerate St. Louis and was co-authored by Christine Karslake from the SLEDP and Greg Johnson of Prolog Ventures.
+This article on how to approach venture capitalists was was co-authored by Christine Karslake from the SLEDP and Greg Johnson of Prolog Ventures.

 There are two different narratives regarding venture capital today.
 One is that it has never been a better time to raise money — venture capitalists (VCs) are handing out money like candy.
 The other is that getting money is so competitive that venture capital remains a pipe dream for most startups.